NSW Wild Dog Fence Extension project

 A number of other resources have been developed to inform stakeholders of the project:

 The project team will continue to provide updates to landholders and community members as the project progresses.
 We are happy to make presentations and provide updates to any stakeholder group, or individual, in person, over the phone, email, or other.
-If you have any questions about the extension of the dog fence, don’t hesitate to contact the project team.
+If you have any questions about the NSW Border Wild Dog Fence Extension Project, don’t hesitate to contact the project team.

 Farm flood readiness kit